dosco/graphjin/docs/website/docs/security.md

 ```

 Firebase auth also uses JWT the keys are auto-fetched from Google and used according to their documentation mechanism.
 The `audience` config value needs to be set to your project id and everything else is taken care for you.

+Setting `issuer` is not required for Firebase, it's going to be automatically defined using the `audience` as "https://securetoken.google.com/<audience>".

 ### HTTP Headers